nickserv/danamccurdy.com/_posts/2023-12-25-what-you-can-do.md

 title: What You Can Do
 image: 'https://i.imgur.com/pkQEjvy.jpg'
 ---
-_While cleaning out the cat box and repairing a urine-stained part of its enclosure, this flash of insight dawned:_
+_While cleaning out the cat box and repairing a urine-stained part of its enclosure, this flash of insight came:

 The “best you can do”,
 at any given moment,